 - When the chicken is just about done, add your shallots and garlic and cook until softened

 - Add your coconut milk, coconut aminos, and pepper flakes.
 Simmer for 5 minutes.

-- In a small bowl, stir together the arrowroot powder and water.
+- In a small bowl, stir together the arrowroot powder and water (just enough for it to be a pourable mixture!).
 Add this to your simmering sauce, and stir until the sauce has thickened

 - Remove from heat until your squash is ready